tobega/tailspin-v0/TailspinReference.md

 ### Range literal
 A range literal produces a [stream](#streams) of numbers.
-They are specified by a start, an end and an optional increment, e.g. `1..10` will give the numbers 1 to 10 inclusive and `10..1:-1` does the same but backwards.
+They are specified by a start, an end and an multiplier increment, e.g. `1..10` will give the numbers 1 to 10 inclusive and `10..1:-1` does the same but backwards.

 _Current limitations_: start, end and increment must all be integer literals.
 (At some point they will most likely be full arithmetic expressions)